Money in the Bank (2013): Aftermath

 While Mark Henry was giving a speech, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) interrupted and attacked him.
 The following Friday on SmackDown, The Usos (Jey Uso and Jimmy Uso) were set to face The Shield until they were attacked in the ring.
 Henry made the save and fended off The Shield.
 The next Monday on Raw, Henry told The Shield he was ready for a fight so The Shield came out to attack Henry until The Usos made the save.
 Three days later, The Shield defeated The Usos and Mark Henry in a six-man tag team match before Henry furiously went after the group, forcing The Shield to retreat.

 Dolph Ziggler broke up with AJ Lee, but later on during Ziggler's non-title rematch against Alberto Del Rio, AJ would ring the bell to distract Ziggler for Del Rio to win.
 AJ assaulted Ziggler, who was then attacked by Big E Langston.
 The following SmackDown, Ziggler said that he was sorry for not dumping AJ sooner.
 The next week on Raw, Big E tried to attack Ziggler after winning a match against Darren Young, but Ziggler managed to get away.
 The following SmackDown, AJ delivered her "State of Her Mind" address, discussing her relationship with Ziggler and her friendship with Kaitlyn, but Kaitlyn attacked her and Ziggler assaulted Langston.
 On Raw, Kaitlyn defeated AJ in a single match to stay in the Divas title contention.
 Ziggler demanded a match with Langston, defeating him via disqualification due to AJ interfering.
 Layla turned heel when she protected AJ during her title match with Kaitlyn on the August 2 episode of SmackDown, causing Kaitlyn to lose the match.
 On Raw, Layla defeated Kaitlyn and solidified her alliance with AJ Lee and later on, Langston defeated Ziggler.
 AJ and Big E Langston were scheduled to face Dolph Ziggler and Kaitlyn in a mixed tag team match at SummerSlam, which Ziggler and Kaitlyn won.

+This was the final Money in the Bank event to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+It was also the last to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship in December at TLC: Tables, Ladders & Chairs; the World Heavyweight Championship was immediately retired while the WWE Championship became known as the WWE World Heavyweight Championship.
+This in turn made it the final to have two Money in the Bank ladder matches until 2017.
+This was also the final Money in the Bank event to be held in July until 2021.